williamtong/TILDA_defect_classification/README.md

 **Model b-1 (8 x 8 filters)**

 The following are the relevant confusion matrix for model B-2.
-Recall is a better metric here because a-prior we are not aware of any preference for a class, like we know the defect class is highly undesirable for the 2-class model and needs to be screened out.
+Recall is a better metric here because _a-priori_ we are not aware of any preference for a class, like we know the defect class is highly undesirable for the 2-class model and needs to be screened out.

 Here one can see the model performs especially well for the “objects” class and poorly for the “hole” class.
 These are the most and least populous class in the data set, respectively, so this is all expected.